 As soon as I returned to LA, I stuffed my clothes into a duffle-bag, said goodbye to Larry, my roommate and training buddy and grabbed the next greyhound bus going North to San Francisco.

 Landing at the downtown station, I asked the bus-driver which way it was to Chinatown.
 From one block to the next, the buildings’ signs were all written in Chinese characters, the smells were entirely different and Chinese people bustled along paying me little notice.
 I soon found a tiny room for rent in a sort of shabby, residential hotel.
-I saw not a single other Caucasion.
+I saw not a single other Caucasian.
 I was fascinated.

 …to be continued …